csc-training/geocomputing_course/materials/data/moving_data.md

 ## Moving data as part of workflow

-> TODO: Example of moving data into local scratch eg from Allas
+> ToDo: Example of moving data into local scratch eg from Allas